-We visited the Imperial War Museum this week and in particular the Holocaust memorial exhibition.
+We visited the Holocaust exhibition at the Imperial War Museum this week.

-I was exhausted and speechless afterwards.
+I was speechless afterwards.
 I found it even harder hitting than Yad Vashem in Jerusalem.
-There seems to be even more material, quotes, philosophy of the Nazi state, about the ghettos, the final solution and the officers involved.
+There seems to be more quotations, philosophy of the Nazi state, about the ghettos, the final solution and the officers involved.

-In fact, I’ve never seen so much material of the Nazi racist ideology.
-The hatred, the blame, the feeling that Jews are second class.
-Of the Jews, he said “A dangerous race but surely not human”.
+I’ve never seen so much material of the Nazi racist ideology.
+The hatred, the blame, the feeling that Jews are second-class.
+He said of the Jews, “A dangerous race but surely not human”.

 The quotes from Hitler.
 The witness of people from the camps.
 Killings in the woods.

-Perhaps what was most shocking was the adoration that his people demonstrated towards Hitler and his power to motivate, to stir and convince.
+Perhaps most disturbing was the devotion that his people demonstrated towards Hitler and his power to motivate, to stir and convince.

 I recalled that Jews were in ghettos before WW2, started coming out.
 Then again repressed.
 The Nazi government passed 2000 decrees restricting Jews in all walks of life.

-The 1936 Olympics gave Hitler a marvellous platform.
+The 1936 Olympic games gave Hitler a marvellous platform.
 Jews even won medals.
 Nazis hid anti-Jewish material during the games.

-There were 10 million Jews in Europe before WW2 mostly in the East.
+10 million Jews lived in Europe before WW2 mostly in the East.
 Now only around 1.5 million with most having emigrated to Israel or the United States.
-But six million Jews were exterminated between 1933 and 1945.
+But six million Jews were killed between 1933 and 1945.

 I was so moved that I wrote to the Imperial Museum to thank them for the “quality” of the exhibition.
 Here is my letter:

-I would like to provide some feedback in particular about the Holocaust section; I have to say that although I have read about the subject quite extensively, the exhibition moved me very much.
+I would like to provide some feedback about the Holocaust section; I have to say that although I have read about the subject, the exhibition moved me very much.
 Indeed I have visited Yad Vashem in Jerusalem which also was also shocking, but I found that your presentation was particularly informative.

-I found that I wanted to read and see every single piece of information, quote, citation, witness video.
+I found that I wanted to read and see every piece of information, citation, witness video.

-Thank you for this effort with “interactive” experiences which might not seem significant to all, such as finding oneself in the railway car on the road to Auschwitz, which was just one more emotional experience in a long series, and which made the message hit home.
+Thank you for these impressive “interactive” experiences such as finding oneself in the railway car on the road to Auschwitz.
+This recalls one emotional experience in a long series and a message which really hit home.

-I found the footage of Hitler, the background information about the attitude to Jews quite shocking and the filmed experiences of witnesses, the atmosphere portrayed in the ghettos, all of this a very moving experience.
+The footage of Hitler, the background information about the attitude to Jews and the filmed experiences of witnesses, the atmosphere portrayed in the ghettos, was a very moving experience.

-I guess I want to thank you for your “dedication” to make the exhibition so clear and straightforward about the attitudes of some towards Jews in the thirties.
-I hope, of course, that it will open the minds of the many and serve, as intended, as a warning and needed remembrance of this period.
+I want to thank you for explaining the attitudes towards Jews in the thirties.
+I hope, of course, that it will open the minds of the many and serve, as intended, as a warning and needed a memorial of this period.

-It is relevant that I am of Jewish heritage, my grandfather died in Auschwitz, and so this has special meaning for me personally.
+It is relevant that I’m of Jewish heritage, my grandfather died in Auschwitz, and so this has special meaning for me personally.
 Thank you

-What lessons?
-What is to be learned?
+What lessons have we learned?
 How to avoid recurrence?

 Why have people hated Jews for so long?
-It is not enough to say they killed Jesus.
+It’s not enough to say they killed Jesus.